felisevan/AnotherHPKE/README.md

 # Background

-HPKE component is needed when building one of our other projects, ~~but we didn't find an easy-to-use and complete HPKE implementation~~ which gives us the incentive to implement this project in python following the RCF documentation and other authors' experience.
+HPKE component was needed when building one of our other projects, ~~but we didn't find an easy-to-use and complete HPKE implementation~~ which gave us the incentive to implement this project in python following the RFC documentation and other authors' experience.

+# Announcement

 # Install
 This project simply uses **_python3_** with package **_cryptography_**.
 ***